electron/electron/docs/api/app.md

     * `~/Library/Application Support` on macOS
   * `userData` The directory for storing your app's configuration files, which by default it is the `appData` directory appended with your app's name.
-     * `userCache` The directory for storing your app's Electron cache, which by default it is the `appData` directory appended with your app's name.
   * `cache`
   * `temp` Temporary directory.
   * `exe` The current executable file.